Asus Laptop

 Asus UX501 Disassembly and SSD, RAM upgrade options

-In this guide, I’ll explain how to disassemble the Asus ZenBook Pro UX501 to remove the bottom case, battery, SSD, RAM, wireless card, cooling fan, and motherboard.
+In this guide, I will explain how to disassemble the Asus ZenBook Pro UX501 to remove the bottom cover, battery, SSD, RAM, wireless card, cooling fan, and motherboard.

 Follow us on Facebook for the latest updates from MyFixGuide.com.

-When the bottom case is removed, you can get access to the internal components, including battery, SSD, RAM, speaker, wireless card, heat sink, and cooling fan.
+When the bottom case is removed, you can access the internal components, including the battery, SSD, RAM, speakers, wireless card, heat sink, and cooling fan.

 To protect the hardware, we should remove the battery first.